The Leeds Trinity University City Campus will be located at Trevelyan Square, in the heart of the city and just minutes away from Leeds train station.

 Library and silent study area

-We’re pleased to confirm that Leeds Trinity University is partnering with Unite Students, the leading provider of student accommodation in the UK, to offer accommodation less than 20-minutes’ walk from the Leeds City Campus
+We’re pleased to confirm that Leeds Trinity University is partnering with Unite Students, the leading provider of student accommodation in the UK, to offer accommodation at Clarence Dock Village less than 20-minutes' walk from the Leeds City Campus.

-Located in the city centre, the accommodation will offer self-catered and en-suite rooms.
+Located in the city centre, Clarence Dock Village will offer self-catered and en-suite rooms.
 On-site facilities include a large common room, launderette, and a free gym.
 Limited parking will also be available on a first-come, first-served basis.
-The accommodation has secure access, on-site welfare support and 24/7 security for added peace of mind.
+Clarence Dock Village has secure access, on-site welfare support and 24/7 security for added peace of mind.

 Nearby facilities include a Tesco Express for shopping and a range of cafes, bars and restaurants at Leeds Dock.
 A 15-minute walk will place you in the centre of Leeds, or you can take the water taxi along the canal and enjoy a short journey with a scenic view of the city you call home.